 2. Don't forget that your partner is the expert on their own anxiety

 Your partner may have certain triggers that you’ll only learn about by asking or by observing over time.
 Take social anxiety: it's not always so obvious as someone getting nervous before a major event.
 It may flare up in different ways over seemingly minor incidents.
-One day, your partner might be fine meeting with a friend for coffee, another day it might make them feel overly fearful of external judgement.
+One day, your partner might be fine meeting with a friend for coffee, another day it might make them feel intense fear of external judgement.

 Essentially, this simple invite might have spurred a whirlwind of self-doubt in your partner.
 By checking in with them, you might discover that they're excessively worried about making a good impression on your colleagues, or not coming across as "good enough" for you.